Creating a Gantt Chart in Excel + Free Templates

 - Choose "Start date" column as the Name, real start-dates as the Y values;

 - Add another series with "+".
 Choose "Duration" column as the Name,"duration values" as the Y values;

 - Add Task Names (excluding the header) as the Horizontal (category) axis label.

-- First, reverse the data by selecting the tasks and choosing "Axis Options" from the right menu that appeared.
-We simply choose "categories in reverse order".
+First, reverse the data by selecting the tasks and choosing "Axis Options" from the right menu that appeared.
+Simply choose "categories in reverse order".
 This way our dates and data are in the correct order for the Gantt Chart.

 - Right-click on the earliest "starting-time" column in the table and choose "Format Cells."
 See the column category in NUMBER value.
 Remember or copy it!

 - Use that number to format the graphs date-line axes in the same way.
 Click on the existing chart dateline and simply change the starting number shown from the right-hand menu.

 7. Go “No Fill”